Design of Engineered Therapeutic Strains

 Synthetic Biology Approaches Improving Bacterial Therapies

 Synthetic biology aims to rationally design bacteria for therapeutic and other applications by developing computational tools and techniques for extreme genetic manipulation.
 Through these methods, designed biological modules, devices, and regulatory circuits for predictable behavior can be integrated into the bacterial chassis genome through strict biological control measures.
-Ideally engineered bacteria for treatment should be sensitive to antibiotics and free of mobile elements such as transposons and plasmids.
+Ideally, engineered bacteria for treatment should be sensitive to antibiotics and free of mobile elements such as transposons and plasmids.
 In addition, engineered bacteria must have their containment strategies to resist environmental replenishment, mutagenesis drift, and horizontal gene transfer.

 Many studies have linked dysbiosis to diseases such as infections, inflammation, allergy, asthma, obesity, cancer, and even neurological disorders.
 Therefore, targeting the microbiome with specific microorganisms will help develop therapies for such diseases.
 These intentional administrations with natural bacteria have been mostly performed with strains of lactic acid bacteria (e.g. Lactobacillus, Bifidobacterium) but also with Escherichia coli strains, such as E. coli Nissle 1917.

-Synthetic biology is providing modular parts and gene circuits that can be used to program the designed bacterial chassis to precisely control the expression and delivery of therapeutic proteins, the adhesion of the engineered bacteria to target cells or modify their chemotactic behavior.
+Synthetic biology provides modular parts and gene circuits that can be used to program the designed bacterial chassis to precisely control the expression and delivery of therapeutic proteins, and the adhesion of the engineered bacteria to target cells or modify their chemotactic behavior.
 Creative Biolabs is a USA biotech company.
 We have specialized in providing custom LBP development services for researchers around the world.
 Our experts can help you from the very first idea, by providing expert consultancy in the design of your study.
 We are happy to discuss your objectives.
-If you are interested in our services and products, please contact us for more detail.
+If you are interested in our services and products, please contact us for more details.

 For Research Use Only.
 Not intended for use in food manufacturing or medical procedures (diagnostics or therapeutics).
 Do Not Use in Humans.